-Regional Youth Leadership Council - Some CPS regions have a youth leadership councils.
-To find out what is happening in your region, go to the events section of Texas Youth Connection: www.dfps.state.tx.us/txyouth/events/.
+Regional Youth Leadership Council - Some CPS regions have a youth leadership council.
+To find out what is happening in your region, please contact your regional PAL worker.

 Regional Activities - From time to time, there may be other activities in your area, like teen conferences, visiting colleges, wilderness trips, mentor programs, support groups, job development workshops and youth forums.